groveale/groveale.github.io/_posts/2025/2025-06-30-github-copilot-agent-mode.md

 # The Morning That Changed My Mind About AI-Assisted Development

-It's 7:00 AM on a Tuesday morning, and I'm staring at my coffee cup, contemplating the day ahead.
+It's 7:00 AM on a Monday morning, and I'm staring at my coffee cup, contemplating the day ahead.
 I had promised to showcase my SPFx-archive solution this morning, so I crack open the repository with the confidence of someone who definitely remembers what they built two years ago.

 *Spoiler alert: I was in for a surprise.*